urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Description**

-   Reduce a list of conditionally selected values from an array to a single value by iteratively applying a binary function.
+   **reduce**(3) reduces a list of conditionally selected values from an array to a single value by iteratively applying a binary function.

    Common in functional programming, a **reduce** function applies a binary operator (a pure function with two arguments) to all elements